Blog: The Chelsea Sugar Refinery's Disgruntled Poet

 Richard Elliott’s employee card for The Chelsea Sugar Refinery.
 Images courtesy of Auckland Libraries.

 Digitisation of Auckland Libraries’ Chelsea Archives means that the employee cards can be transcribed and an index of names can be created.
-Manually browsing the cards to find a name is very time consuming and significantly impedes public use.
+Manually browsing the cards to find a name is very time-consuming and significantly impedes public use.

 Being able to easily access primary research material like employee cards, or even Baxter’s personal letters, highlights the power held within archives to reframe and piece together history — it ensures that people can continue to look critically at what has been deemed “truth” and ask new questions.